interNFT/nft-rfc/nft_rfc_009.md

 Privacy from the DID Core Specification [[https://w3c.github.io/did-core/\#service-privacy]](https://w3c.github.io/did-core/#service-privacy)

-Service endpoints are optional, but to support herd privacy, it is a recommended practice to use one, and only one service endpoint, which is a SHOULD requirement for IIDs.
+Service endpoints are optional.
+But to support herd privacy, it is a recommended practice to use one, and only one service endpoint, which is a SHOULD requirement for IIDs.
 For maximum privacy, this specification further recommends that the service endpoint specifies a Tor address for